iooops/samples-web-apis/README.md

 2. TypingListener: Monitors a textbox you provide, and tells the TypingPublisher what the current state is
 3. TypingIndicatorListener: Monitors the websocket for typing indicators from other users, and fires onChange events whenever a typing indicator updates its state

-These can be found in the `typing_indicator` folder, and the typing-indicator.js shows an example of how to use them.
+These can be found in the `typing-indicator-demo/typing_indicators` folder, and the typing-indicator-demo.js shows an example of how to use them.

 To run the Typing Indicator Demo, you need to edit your config.js file to have your app-id.